biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/member.md

 # Member

-In order for a User to communicate through a [Conversation](/conversation/concepts/conversation) they must join the Conversation through membership.
+In order for a User to communicate through a [Conversation](/conversation/concepts/conversation) they must join the Conversation through a membership.

 Member objects connect Users with Conversations.
-When a User joins a Conversation a Member object has to be created.
+When a User joins a Conversation, a Member object has to be created.
 Each Member object has one Conversation and one User associated with it.

+A Member object has one associated Channel, so one User can have many Member objects associated with it, according to the Channels that they can be reached through.

 A User can be associated with many Member objects in Conversations, just as a Conversation can have many Members.

-A Member can have various states such as `invited`, `joined` and `left`.
+A Member can have one of several states such as `invited`, `joined` and `left`.

-A Member object has one associated Channel, so one User can have many Member objects associated with it, according to the Channels that they can be reached through.

 Each Member has a unique Member ID of the form: